2016 Food City 500: Television

 Fox Sports covered their sixteenth race at the Bristol Motor Speedway.
 Mike Joy, five-time Bristol winner Jeff Gordon and 12-time Bristol winner – and all-time Bristol race winner – Darrell Waltrip will have the call in the booth for the race.
-Jamie Little, Chris Neville, Vince Welch and Matt Yocum will handle the pit road duties for the television side.
+Jamie Little, Chris Neville, Vince Welch and Matt Yocum will handle the pit road duties for the television side with Peyton Manning making a guest appearance.

 Radio

 PRN had the radio call for the race which will also be simulcasted on Sirius XM NASCAR Radio.
 Doug Rice, Mark Garrow and Wendy Venturini will call the race in the booth when the field is racing down the frontstretch.
 Rob Albright called the race from atop the turn 3 suites when the field raced down the backstretch.
 Brad Gillie, Brett Mcmillan, Jim Noble, and Steve Richards covered the action on pit lane.